Marcos564/ecommerce/README.md

 # ecommerce
-An e-commerce with java spingboot in the bakend
+An e-commerce with java Spingboot in the bakend and a MySQL database.

 Los productos son cargados solo por el perfil administrador.